BjornKennethHolmstrom/CosmicSyncCore/docs/CURRENT/QUICKSTART_CONTRIBUTORS.md

-# Quickstart for CosmicSyncCore Contributors
+# Quickstart for CivicBase Contributors

 > **Welcome rebel!** This guide gets you from zero to contributing in 15 minutes.
 We're building infrastructure for digital independence, and we need your help.